 By Jeanne Bernick, Certified Family Business Advisor

 Historically speaking, relatively few farm and ranch businesses have survived the generation of their founding.
 The fact that your family business is still thriving is worth celebrating in itself!
-Throw in the challenge of decades-high inflation and interest rate hikes and most people right now are embracing the opportunity to disconnect from business, reconnect with family and feel a sense of ‘normal’ again.
+Throw in the challenge of decades-high inflation and interest rate hikes and most people right now are embracing the chance to disconnect from business and reconnect as family again.
+I hope you’ll do the same, and that you’ll take this advice into consideration this holiday season.

 Everyone loves to hear the story of how grandpa and grandma started the farm business, or how the ranch was carved out of the hard scrabble clay, or the tenacity of your forefathers to build in this place, at that time.

-Here’s another tool I give farm families to manage stress over the holidays: Don’t Create New Regrets.
+Another tool I give farm families to manage stress over the holidays: Don’t Create New Regrets.
 Everyone in family business can think about a past argument or debate that lingers as a negative in their memories.
+But the dinner table isn’t the place to dig up old bones.

-So keep these four words in mind when conversations get heated or tense.
+So, keep these four words in mind when conversations get heated or tense.
 Think before you speak or act, and ask yourself: “If I say or do this, will it create a new regret in my family or within the business?”
+Keeping the peace is worth far more than making a point.